-In March of 1633, Ipswich was called Agawam; Masconomet, Sagamore Indian of Agawam, received of John Winthrop the sum of 20 pounds for all land lying and being in the Bay of Agawam.
+In March of 1633, Ipswich was called Agawam; Masconomet, Sagamore chief of Agawam, received of John Winthrop the sum of 20 pounds for all land lying and being in the Bay of Agawam.
 The date of the deed was June 28, 1638.
+The settlers found the hillside at the center of Agawam to be clear and well-sited and thought to build a church.
+They had no deed to the land, and never sought one.
 John Wilson was the first Pastor; others were Thomas Parker and Nathaniel Ward.

 First Church on Meetinghouse Hill in Ipswich, MA: Period Scene from Postcard.

 We were struck by lightening in 1965 and the fifth church building burned to the ground, though the congregation valiantly carried out the songbooks, the Baptismal Font, the altar, and the Knowlton Pulpit.
 The current Church, after much negotiating because we did not have a deed, was built in contemporary style with much needed classrooms and parish hall to fit the needs of the Congregation.